Black Widow (Iggy Azalea song): Reception

-Time criticized the song and named it one of the worst songs of 2014.

 Live performances

 "Black Widow" was first performed by Azalea and Ora together at Wireless Festival in London on 4 July 2014.
 The song was also included in the setlist of The New Classic Tour.
 Azalea and Ora performed the track in spiderweb-inspired catsuits at the 31st annual MTV Video Music Awards, on 24 August 2014.
 Ora then also joined Azalea's set on stage at the Budweiser Made in America Festival in Los Angeles on 30 August 2014, to perform the song where they had a lesbian kiss to the song.
 They performed it again together on The Ellen DeGeneres Show's season 12 premiere week on 9 September 2014.
 Azalea and Ora also performed "Black Widow" in the fourth episode of Saturday Night Lives season 40 on 25 October 2014.

 On 17 February 2018, Ora performed the song at the Skanderbeg Square, Pristina, at a concert celebrating the tenth anniversary of the independence of Kosovo, her country of birth.
 She notably replaced Azalea's verses and the dance breakdown with Albanian traditional music, while her backup dancers interrupted the choreography to perform the Albanian traditional dance, shota.